A rare cancer is defined as a type of cancer that has less than 6 incidences per year per 100,000 population.

 A less common cancer is defined as one that has between 6 and 12 incidences per year per 100,000 population.
 Examples are Brain Tumours, Thyroid Cancers, Liver Cancers, Pancreatic Cancers, Kidney Cancer, Testicular Cancer and many, many more.
 In fact most cancers, except Breast, Prostate, Bowel, Lung and Melanoma, can be classified as rare or less common.

 There are literally hundreds of different types of rare and less common cancers and when combined they have a devastating impact on the community’s health and wellbeing.
-In a typical year over 42,000 Australians will be diagnosed with a rare or less common cancer and nearly 24,000 will die.
+In Australia in 2017, an estimated 52,000 people will be diagnosed with a RLC cancer and 25,000 will die from them, according to Cancer in Australia 2017 estimates.

 Australians diagnosed with a rare or less common cancer have typically been offered very little in the way of support after diagnosis.
 The RCA Patient Support Program provides patients with a centre of knowledge, guidance, advice and hope.